Step-by-Step Guide to Custom Metal Building Design

 2. Steel Frame Installation

 The first step in assembly is the installation of the steel frame.
-This includes erecting vertical columns, horizontal beams, and braces that form the skeleton of the building.
-Steel frame buildings are known for their durability and strength, providing a solid foundation for all other components.
+Moreover, this includes erecting vertical columns, horizontal beams, and braces that form the skeleton of the building.
+Steel frame buildings known for their durability and strength, providing a solid foundation for all other components.

 3. Paneling, Roofing, and Final Touches